What Are the Responsibilities of a Data Engineer Manager?

 Updated on

 Data science is an exploding field.
 Most larger companies have made the digital-first transformation and actively rely on insights provided by data analysts or data scientists to make informed, data-driven business decisions.
-With this increased reliance on data, the demand for data-related professionals has skyrocketed.
-Data analysts need a reliable source of high-quality data to do their jobs, and they rely on data engineers to provide it.
+This increased reliance on data has skyrocketed demand for data-related professionals.
+Data analysts need a reliable source of high-quality data to do their jobs and rely on data engineers to provide it.

-In the data science hierarchy of needs described by Monica Rogati, data engineers work at levels 2 and 3, creating reliable ways to move, store, explore, and transform data so that it's in a usable state by the time it reaches data scientists.
+In the data science hierarchy of needs described by Monica Rogati, data engineers work at levels 2 and 3, creating reliable ways to move, store, explore, and transform data so it’s usable when it reaches data scientists.
 As the first level, collecting, continues to expand, it increases the need for data engineers and data engineering managers.

 What Does a Data Engineer Do?

-Before you can understand the role of a data engineering manager, you need to understand what a data engineer does.
-Data engineering is the process of designing, building, and maintaining systems for collecting, storing, transforming, and analyzing data.
+Before understanding the role of a data engineering manager, you must understand what a data engineer does.
+Data engineering involves designing, building, and maintaining systems for collecting, storing, transforming, and analyzing data.
 Although data analyst and data scientist careers are more well-known, these professionals rely on the work of data engineers to do their jobs.

 Data engineers may perform the following tasks: